 According to a colleague, there were at least 12 deaths this year.
 Five Professional riders which get documented in the race stats.
 The non-professional riders, race marshals and other odds and sods don’t get added to the official TT related death lists.
 It’s also hard to keep track of the riders that are sent to Liverpool for specialist care that end up dying.
 The paralysed aren’t really counted nor the simple leg or pelvis fractures.
 But the TT racing offers freedom and speed for so many and the Island economy does ok from it.
 The average speed around the island track is about 135mph but they get to over 200mph in places through the mountain road and village streets.
 I was here last year too and then the riders were asking that spectators be reminded that selfie sticks projected onto the track are a bad idea as the riders were almost hitting them.

 Anyway, I saw Keith of the Prodigy at Isle of Man airport 2 weeks ago (He actually owns a successful motorracing and TT team called Traction Control) and I wanted to say thanks for the beers and stuff but decided I didn’t want to bother him.
 (It was the label/distributor that sorted it out) So I just killed time in the airport shop but then saw a Q magazine on the shelf had a “modern classic albums” feature.
 I flicked through as the Prodigy were bound to be in.
 They are a modern classic after all.
-I flicked through and finally… 1997… Fat of the Land was there with a page spread actually dedicated to The Prodigy with an interview with Keith and a large photo so I went to buy it so I could maybe get it signed or something.
+I flicked through and finally… 1997… Fat of the Land was there with a full page spread actually dedicated to The Prodigy with an interview with Keith and a large photo so I went to buy it so I could maybe get it signed or something.
 As an Aberdeenshire Scotsman, before I bought it, I checked the waiting area first and saw Keith had already left to board his flight.
 He was gone.
-The magazine in my hand was £5.50 and full of articles on music I’ve grown up with.
-Great stuff but I lived through it… So I put it back on the shelf, sat down for a bit and waited for boarding.
+The magazine in my hand was £5.50 and full of articles on music I had grown up with.
+Great stuff but I lived through this music… So I put it back on the shelf, sat down for a bit and waited for boarding.